-(Read the story about how THAT surprising life change came about and what led us to homeschooling: If You Thought I Was Crazy Before, Wait ’til You Hear This One.
+(I was as shocked as anyone when we decided to homeschool!
+Read the whole story about what led us to this decision: If You Thought I Was Crazy Before, Wait ’til You Hear This One.
 Or here's a newer post: Hope for New Homeschoolers or just click here to scroll through all my homeschooling posts and see what grabs you.)

-- There's less running around to and from school, for school events, etc.
+- There's less running around to and from school or for school events and meetings.

 - The time we work with the kids on school stuff is the same or less than the time we spent on homework before…

-- And because it's up to US when the work gets done, and we can push it off if something comes up.
-Yesterday our youngest wanted to run an errand with me, but he didn't do his math yet.
+- And because it's up to US when the work gets done, we can push it off if something comes up.
+Yesterday our youngest wanted to run an errand with me but he didn't do his math yet.
 “Do you want to just do two lessons tomorrow so you can come along?”
 He said, “Yes!”
 These little trips together always resulted in various discussions or learning opportunities without them even realizing it.

-Here's a quick example of why I'm thankful…
+Here's a quick example of why I'm so thankful…

 This morning when I woke the kids for our read-aloud time, our youngest was already up.
 He was reading his chapter book out by the Christmas tree with the fireplace going and some Christmas music on.
 I said, “You've got the life, don't you?!”
 He laughed and said, “Yep!”
-(However, just to prove to you that it's not always that lovely, before I even finished typing this paragraph, two of the kids were already fighting about something, ha!
+However, just to prove to you that it's not always that lovely, before I even finished typing this paragraph, two of the kids were already fighting about something, ha!
 But then I made them a good breakfast and some hot cocoa and we jumped into a good book together.

 So I think we've finally found our groove and there are 3 major factors I attribute this to: